Full security of quantum key distribution from no-signaling constraints: Setup and results

-the same as Alice's $x=0$.
-In the Bloch sphere, these observables correspond to the directions represented in FIG. 1.
+Note that, while Alice has $M$ observables, Bob has $M+1$ observables, and that $y=M$ is the same observable as Alice's $x=0$.
+In the Bloch sphere, these observables correspond to the directions represented in FIG.~\ref{cercle}.

-The observables $x,y\in \zm$ are the ones used to obtain large violations of the BC-inequality \cite{BC}.
-For $M=2$, the settings (\ref{A basis}, \ref{B basis}) are the ones which maximize the violation of the CHSH-inequality \cite{CHSH} for the state (\ref{noise}).
+The observables $x,y\in \{0,\ldots, M-1\}$ are the ones used to obtain large violations of the BC-inequality \cite{BC}.
 The observables $x=0, y=M$ maximize the correlation between Alice and Bob, and hence, are used to generate the raw key.
+For $M=2$, this protocol is essentially equivalent to Ekert's original protocol~\cite{E91}.